cliftondavies/cliftondavies/README.md

 # Hi! 👋

 My name is Clifton.
-I am a software engineer with experience in building secure, database-backed web applications.
-One of my greatest passions is to build products with a positive impact.
+I am a meticulous software engineer with experience in building secure, database-backed web applications.
+One of my greatest passions is to build quality products with a positive impact.
 [Read more about me!](https://www.linkedin.com/in/clifton-davies-mbcs/)

 ## :toolbox:  Skills